niseembha/chess-puzzle-bot/README.md

 # Chess Puzzle Auto-Solver Bot ♟️

 A Python bot that auto-solves online chess puzzles using image recognition and Stockfish.
 It specifically does the Mate in Three Problems from the [Mate in Three Problems at chesspuzzles.com](https://www.chesspuzzles.com/mate-in-three).
+This was for my CS50 Python final project.

 This bot is designed specifically for my screen size and coordinate layout.
 All of the board positions and screenshot regions are hard-coded for my display, so the bot only works on my device unless those coordinates are recalibrated.